Acsenda School of Management: Campus

 Acsenda School of Management has had four campuses in its history.
 The first campus was located in Burnaby, then moved to West Georgia and Granville Street, after that 1090 West Pender Street.
 Nowadays, the Acsenda campus is located in downtown accessible by Vancouver’s SkyTrain.
 Acsenda is well connected via public transport, biking, or walking with nearby cities and public areas.
 The campus is located at 666 Burrard St, Vancouver.
 The campus is equipped with well-furnished classrooms as well as high-speed wireless internet connection, computer labs, student forums, cafeteria, and a library.

 Student life

 Campus activities

-The campus enjoys of a moderate climate.
-It is surrounded by an urban environment; the city of Seattle is 142 miles (230 km) drive away, and Victoria at the southern end of Vancouver Island is 71 miles (115 km) drive from Acsenda.

-Acsenda’s student support and student life program are based on a wellness model.
 The school provides a wide range of events and activities for students, academic success seminars and career readiness workshops.
 A student society is made up of all students of Acsenda and elects its leaders to represent the student body.
 Students also provide representation on the Academic Council.
 In 2019, Acsenda initiated the Student Ambassador program, highlighting student leaders who go out of their way to help the staff on-campus and improve the local community.

 The college hosts workshops, events, webinars, celebrations, conferences, and speakers on campus as well as smaller activity-based events.